kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes/Adding Navi Callout CSS to Your Vault.md

 4. Go back to Obsidian and enable the snippet

-> That’s it — Navi’s `[!navigation]` blocks will now use the custom color and icon, and you can even style it as you see fit!
+That’s it — Navi’s `[!navigation]` blocks will now use the custom color and icon, and you can even style it as you see fit!

+> [!note]
+> You may need to quit and re-open Obsidian in order for the navigation icon do display properly.

 ---